+413 658 7907

 • By Mike Anderson

-• In Blog, Classroom Management, Motivation, Social and Emotional Learning, Teaching Strategies, The Ebb and Flow of the School Year
+• In Blog, Classroom Management, Motivation, Running, Social and Emotional Learning, Teaching Strategies, The Ebb and Flow of the School Year

 A few years ago my wife gave me three months of coaching for my birthday.
 I’d been running 5K road races and was trying some half-marathons.
 She thought I could use some professional help!
 We connected online, and I sent